neurobagel/.github/.github/pull_request_template.md

 <!-- To be checked off by reviewers -->
 ## Checklist
-_Please leave boxes unchecked for PR reviewers_
+_This section is for the PR reviewer_

 - [ ] PR has an interpretable title with a prefix (`[ENH]`, `[FIX]`, `[REF]`, `[TST]`, `[CI]`, `[MNT]`, `[INF]`, `[MODEL]`, `[DOC]`) _(see our [Contributing Guidelines](https://neurobagel.org/contributing/CONTRIBUTING#pull-request-guidelines) for more info)_
 - [ ] PR links to GitHub issue with mention `Closes #XXXX`